elaeon/dama_ml/README.rst

         data.from_data({"x": array_0, "y": array_1, "z": array_2, "a": array_3, "b": array_4, "c": array_5})

-Then pass it to a regression model, in this case we used RandomForestRegressor
+Now we use a regression model, in this case we used RandomForestRegressor

 .. code-block:: python